Sessional Art Therapist/ Art Psychotherapist

 Essential Criteria

-• Knowledge of safeguarding procedures and risk management.
+• Knowledge of trauma-informed and survivor-centred practice.

-• Strong interpersonal and communication skills.
+• Strong clinical judgement, organisational and IT skills.

 Desirable Criteria